-Tina Turner: “It’s Not What Happens, It’s How You Deal With It”
+Tina Turner at 80: “It’s Not What Happens, It’s How You Deal With It”

 Tina has been a legendary performer since the early 60s, but her second taste of the big time began in 1985, with the multi-million selling album, Private Dancer.
 Tina was already 47 by then, an age when many rock stars are looking to slow down.
 However, the sexy star has always thought age was irrelevant.

 “A 50-year-old woman is equivalent to 40 when I was growing up,” she insists.
 “If you take care of yourself, 60 is nothing for women these days.
 In today’s world, you can be the kind of woman you want to be.”

 Tina Turner seems to just get better and better with age – a phenomenon the singer believes is down to a combination of great style, health and attitude.

 Tina’s positive attitude doesn’t mean she hasn’t seen change in the past 25 years.
 She’s just able to put things into perspective.

 “Of course, I’ve aged a bit in the face,” she says, “but not enough to worry about it.
 I’ve got common sense enough to know that something has to give.”